edgexfoundry/device-usb-camera/docs/discovery.md

 ### Configure the Provision Watchers

 The provision watcher sets up parameters for EdgeX to automatically add devices to core-metadata.
 They can be configured to look for certain features, as well as block features.
 The default provision watcher is sufficient unless you plan on having multiple different cameras with different profiles and resources.
 Learn more about provision watchers [here](https://docs.edgexfoundry.org/2.2/microservices/core/metadata/Ch-Metadata/#provision-watcher).
+The provision watchers are located at `./cmd/res/provision_watchers`.

 ```shell